apache/apisix/docs/en/latest/architecture-design/deployment-role.md

 ## Concept

-Previously, the DP (data plane) and the CP (control plane) are not separate explicitly.
+Previously, the DP (Data Plane) and the CP (Control Plane) are not separate explicitly.

 Although we clearly distinguish the different responsibilities of DP and CP in the documentation, not everyone has correctly deployed APISIX in the production environment.

 Therefore, we introduce new concepts called deployment modes/roles, to help users deploy APISIX easily and safely.

 APISIX under different deployment modes will act differently.

 The table below shows the relationship among deployment modes and roles: